tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 Done via divide and conquer.
 For every node we do the following:
 1) First we find all intersections with aabbs in that node using sweep and prune..
 2) We recurse left and right finding all aabbs that intersect with aabbs in the node.
-	Here we can quickly rule out entire nodes and their decendants if a node's aabb does not intersect with this nodes aabb.
+	Here we can quickly rule out entire nodes and their descendants if a node's aabb does not intersect with this nodes aabb.
 3) At this point the aabbs in this node have been completely handled.
-We can safely move on to the children nodes and treat them as two entirely seperate trees.
+We can safely move on to the children nodes and treat them as two entirely separate trees.
 Since these are two completely disjoint trees, they can be handling in parallel.

 #### Allocations

 There are some very fast allocators out there, but not all allocators are created equal.
-If you want your code to be as platform independant as possible, you should try to minimize allocations even if in benches on your local machine, there is no performance hit.
+If you want your code to be as platform independent as possible, you should try to minimize allocations even if in benches on your local machine, there is no performance hit.
 For example, currently the rust webassembly target using a very simple allocator that is pretty slow.
 The colliding pair finding algorithm requires a stack at each level of recursion.
 Each level of recursion, we could allocate a new stack, but reusing the preallocated stack is better.
-It just turns out that this requires some unsafe{} since we are poulating the stack with lifetimed mutable references.
+It just turns out that this requires some unsafe{} since we are populating the stack with lifetimed mutable references.